robinrendle/robinrendle.com/src/pages/notes/the-sandwich.md

 No one, I must say, was impressed.

 For months I’ve thought about this conversation, and all the ways I might’ve been small and petty like them.
-It’s such an insignificant thing to point at, or to write about, but these little acts of meanness are no less painful because they’re common.
+It’s such an insignificant thing to point at, or write about, but these little acts of meanness are no less painful because they’re common.
 But to then brag about the story afterwards?

 Sweet, I must say, _Christ_.